 And since we cannot hibernate our way out of this period, we must muddle through, feeling the shifts and discomforts that the pandemic has brought.
 The ways in which the pandemic has changed so much of how we live – from the small to the large, from how and when we work and parent, to how we buy our food, and even how we mourn – has been documented exhaustively.
-These changes are innumerable and variable, but what is true everywhere is that this Covid-19 epoch has forced individuals, families, companies, communities, nations, and to reflect on their lives.
+These changes are innumerable and variable, but what is true everywhere is that this Covid-19 epoch has forced individuals, families, companies, communities, nations, civil societies, and global networks to reflect on their lives.
 And many of us have found them wanting.

 In April, I remarked to a friend that it felt like we’d been playing a game of musical chairs, and we’re now stuck wherever we had found ourselves when the music suddenly stopped.
 He replied wearily: “And some of us don’t even have chairs.”